Maikon/personal_blog/_drafts/remote-first.md

 stand up are:

 - Visibility: You know what other teammates are working on
-- Teamwork: You can help or receive help on a given topic
+- Teamwork: Based on the above, you can help or receive help on a given topic

-The above rarely worked in practice.
+This rarely worked in practice.
 Most of the time the stand up ended being too long with folks (including myself) sharing all kinds of information (from implementation details to plans for the week etc).
 Not only was I looking forward for it to finish, by the end of it I had forgotten what everyone else had mentioned.

-Enter text-based asynchronous stand ups via Slack.
+Enter text-based asynchronous stand-up via Slack.

-At RailEuropeUK we have a dedicated slack channel for the engineering team to have our stand up.
+At RailEuropeUK we have a dedicated slack channel for the engineering team to have our stand-up.
 The only requirement?
+You share yours at _some point_ during the day.
+This has several benefits.

+#### Participate at your own pace

-You post at _some point_ during the day.
-As an engineer you can choose when to post yours.
+As an engineer you can choose when to post your update.
 Maybe you have something pressing that needs to be dealt with first thing in the morning.
-You can share your standup later on.
-A more important trait though of this setup and something that I personally enjoy is the ability to catch up with other peoples work at _my own time_.

-On a personal level I found none of them to be as useful

-     - Process, playbooks etc all defined
-     - Async standup
-     - etc
+In that case you can share your stand-up later in the day and that's perfectly fine.

+The more important benefit of this approach comes when you're consuming the information.
+I can catch up with the updates from my colleagues _whenever it suits my schedule_.
+Similar to sharing, I get to decide at which point of the day I want to take a look at all the updates.

+#### Help that matters

+Going back to receiving or giving help on a specific topic, Slack offers a great tool to engage with a colleague's update: threads.

+Threads are a great tool because they visually don't add noise to the channel whilst allowing folks to engage in a discussion on a specific topic.
+This is the first time I've seen the often mentioned "help" benefit of a stand-up being utilised effectively.

+#### Retrievable information

+The other benefit of this approach is that I can easily search through Slack's history and find the information I need from a given update.
+This is *very valuable*.
+I found myself doing this a number of times and this can lead to things like creating or updating documentation with information taken from a discussion.

 ### Documentation as first-class citizen